ciaraosull/project-4-django/README.md

     *   Bootstrap 5 card was used with a shadow to create a 3D layered effect on the screen and the text colour used was the dark purple to keep consistancy throughout the site with the header and footer.

+    *   Links to 3 important sections for the user were added with on hover colour change effect to give feedback to the user that they are clickable buttons.
+The 3 links are for viewing the list of posts, registering an account and signing in.
+By adding the links here as well as in the nav bar, navigation is made easy and how to use the site is understood by the user.

         ![About Us](README/assets/about-us-screenshot.png)